Last Updated on July 14, 2021 by queenie mak

 For your first booking, it might take you a bit of time to book as you may browse through the website and understand how the site or the whole process works.

 I must admit though; there are days where I would spend hours browsing through thousands of listings (okay, it may not be thousands but sure feels like it!).
-And because I travel about eight months in a year, I am always looking for accommodations wherever I go.
+And because I travel about eight months a year, I am always looking for accommodations wherever I go.
 Therefore, I try to streamline the booking process as much as I can and sharing the tips with you.

-1. Look through all the photographs
+1. Look through all the photographs in the Airbnb listing

 Photographs are everything!
 The more relevant photos, the better.
 I always scan through all the pictures before booking.
 And I also pay attention to the quality of images as if it has anything to do with the condition of the home.
 Ha!